Photos by Sharrin Rees & Skyline Creative

-A creative, well-crafted and unpretentious home of a family living its environmental values.
+A creative, well-crafted and unpretentious home for a family living its environmental values.

 The house started life as an uninsulated, poorly ventilated secondary dwelling with awkward site conditions to repair.
-A swimming pool was repurposed to an underground water storage tank and useable space such as vegetable gardens was gained from a steeply terraced site.
+An old swimming pool was repurposed to an underground water storage tank and useable spaces were gained from a steeply terraced site.

-Carefully placed new fenestration, sliding walls and open mesh flooring in circulation areas amplifies interior space out of the modest original footprint.
+Carefully placed new windows, sliding walls and metal mesh flooring in circulation areas amplify interior space out of the modest original footprint.

 The designer has been guided by Japanese aesthetics for attention to the everyday details and extensive use of reclaimed timber.
 In keeping with a ‘no paint’ philosophy, the bold use of acoustic panels has created light and peaceful, non-reverberant interiors in a windy, seaside location – a standout feature in contemporary housing.

-Also FINALIST - 2017 SUSTAINABILITY AWARDS & AND THE 2017 INTERNATIONAL GREEN INTERIORS AWARDS FOR KENZAI
+HIGHLY COMMENDED FINALIST - 2017 INTERNATIONAL GREEN INTERIORS AWARDS

 Kenzai is a beautifully renovated home overlooking the ocean, inspired by Japanese/Scandinavian design.
 This has been our largest project to date and has allowed us to incorporate building system design, external material specification, landscape and even pool design into our practice.
 Our pride in the project is due to the fact that we have been able to pack the place with so many sustainable elements, which include :